 You just need to stay walking to your right from the Gondola station and you will reach the lake anyway which even I did on my own.
 If I had paid him Rs.
 2,500 then I would have cursed myself for being a fool that big.

 Also Read: How to Plan a Trip to Doodhpathri?

 Arguments & Fights with Local Guides

-My advice is to avoid them at all cost.
+My advice is to avoid them at all costs.
 Just walk your way and act like you can’t see or hear them around.
-They will be all around at the booking counter but just ignore.
+They will be all around at the booking counter but just ignore them.